akhealth/RFP-IES-Milestone2/IES_MILESTONE2_RFP.md

 Eligibility determinations for APA and LTC related categories are currently made in EIS.
 Milestone 2 Increments 1-5 plans to move these categories from the legacy EIS to the modern integrated eligibility system.
-More information may be found [here](http://dpaweb.hss.state.ak.us/manuals/adltc/adltc.htm#t=title_page.htm).
+Alaska's Aged, Disabled and Long-Term Care Medicaid Eligibility Manual may be found [here](http://dpaweb.hss.state.ak.us/manuals/adltc/adltc.htm#t=title_page.htm).

 **Hospital Presumptive Eligibility (HPE)**